 The waters of the Mafia Island Marine Park are an incredible destination for diving enthusiasts, especially if you’re looking for vibrant, untainted coral.
 And if you dream of swimming with whale sharks (November to December is best), look no further.

 As for the property itself, you’ll love the unique, eclectic feel of Kinasi Lodge.
-It’s designs and finishes are in the “Shirazi” style with a mix of influences from coastal Tanzania, African, Indian, and Arab cultures.
+Its design and finishes are in the “Shirazi” style with a mix of influences from coastal Tanzania, African, Indian, and Arab cultures.
 And you’ll love Kinasi’s Thai-inspired spa treatments, especially after full day of sun, sand, and gloriously clear saltwater adventures!

 Ask the Expert:

 Mnemba Island Lodge is located off the coast of Zanzibar on its own private island.
 This property offers the ultimate escape.
 With only 10 beachfront bandas to accommodate 20 guests, you’re guaranteed an exclusive, luxurious stay.
 Looking for a diving-friendly buddymoon destination?
-We can’t recommend Mnemba Island Lodge highly enough!
+We can’t recommend Mnemba Island Lodge enough.

 Benguerra Island in Mozambique’s Bazaruto Archipelago is home to two more of our favorite properties, one of which is &Beyond Benguerra Island.
-This property offers something for everyone in your group, including world-class diving and snorkeling among pristine coral reefs, deep sea fishing and fly fishing, bird-watching, and island walks.
+This property offers world-class diving and snorkeling among pristine coral reefs, deep sea fishing and fly fishing, bird-watching, and island walks.

 And for marine biology wonks, Benguerra Island offers a chance to see Africa’s largest population of the rare, endangered dugong.